dtolnay/request-for-implementation/README.md

 functions.
 Ideas for which the code would go in some existing project should be filed on that project's issue tracker rather than being listed here.

-Many of these would make neat projects for a Rust novice.
+Many of these would make neat projects for a Rust beginner.

 <br>